AGB (General Terms and Conditions)

 20. miscellaneous

-1. All changes to the hosting contract must be made in writing on the part of the contracting party.
+1. All amendments to the hospitality contract must be made in writing on the part of the contracting party.

-2. Unless the above provisions provide otherwise, the term shall commence with the delivery of the document setting the term to the contracting party who must observe the term.
-If a time limit is calculated on the basis of days, the day on which the point in time or the event occurs which is to determine the beginning of the time limit shall not be included in the calculation.
-Time limits determined by weeks or months refer to those days of the week or month which by their designation or number correspond to the day from which the time limit is to be counted.
-If this day is missing in the month, the last day of that month shall be decisive.
+2. Unless the above provisions provide otherwise, the period shall commence upon delivery of the document stipulating the period to the contracting party, which must observe the period.
+When calculating a time limit which is determined by days, the day in which the time or event falls on which the start of the time limit is to be based shall not be included.
+Time limits determined by weeks or months refer to those days of the week or month which correspond by their name or number to the day from which the time limit is to be counted.
+If this day is missing in the month, the last day of this month shall be decisive.

-3. Declarations must be received by the respective other contracting party on the last day of the period (midnight).
+3. Declarations must be received by the other contracting party on the last day of the deadline (midnight).

-5. In the event of regulatory gaps, the relevant statutory provisions shall apply.
+5. In the event of loopholes, the relevant statutory provisions shall apply.

 21. data protection